Medically reviewed by Drugs.com. Last updated on Sep 29, 2020.

 Dosage form related concerns:

-• Vaginal gel: Disulfiram-like reaction to ethanol has been reported with systemic metronidazole and may occur with the vaginal gel; consider avoidance of alcoholic beverages during therapy with vaginal gel.
+• Vaginal gel: Disulfiram-like reaction to ethanol has been reported with systemic metronidazole and may occur with the vaginal gel; consumption of alcoholic beverages during therapy with vaginal gel is contraindicated during and for up to 72 hours after therapy.
 Do not administer the vaginal gel to patients who have taken disulfiram within the past 2 weeks.
 Patients should avoid vaginal intercourse during treatment.

 Pregnancy Risk Factor